Constraining cosmology with weak lensing voids: Methodology

 The log likelihood can be expressed as

 where $\mu(\pmb{p})$ is the prediction generated by the emulator for a set of parameters $\pmb{p}$, and $C^{-1}$ is the inverse covariance matrix.
-In practice we use the emulator's prediction of the void statistics at the fiducial cosmology as the data $\pmb{d}$.
+In practice we use the emulator's prediction of a statistic at the fiducial cosmology as the data $\pmb{d}$.
+This choice is for presentation purposes since it ensures that the confidence intervals are always centred on the true values of the cosmological parameters and thus allows for easier comparisons between multiple probes.
 The likelihood returns a 4D probability distribution that indicates how well different regions of the parameter space describe the input data $\pmb{d}$.
 Note that in Eq.~\eqref{eq:log likelihood} we have assumed that the covariance matrix does not vary with a change in the cosmological parameters.

-We calculate the covariance matrices from the $50$ WL map realisations from the fiducial cosmology, and divide it by a factor of $180$ in order to rescale the covariance matrix from a $100$ deg$^{2}$ area to the \LSST{} survey area, which we take as $18,000$ deg$^{2}$.
+We calculate the covariance matrices from the $615$ WL map realisations from the SLICS suite which match the fiducial cosmology, and divide it by a factor of $180$ in order to rescale the covariance matrix from a $100$ deg$^{2}$ area to the \LSST{} survey area, which we take as $18,000$ deg$^{2}$.
+The joint covariance matrix for all probes studied in this work is presented appendix \ref{app:covariance}.
 We also multiply the inverse covariance matrix by a factor $\alpha$, which accounts for the bias that is present when inverting a noisy covariance matrix \citep{Anderson2003,Hartlap2007}, given by:

-where $N = 50$ is the number of weak lensing maps that have been used to calculate the covariance matrix and $N_{\rm{bin}}$ is the number of bins for which the statistic is computed.
+where $N = 615$ is the number of weak lensing maps that have been used to calculate the covariance matrix and $N_{\rm{bin}}$ is the number of bins for which the statistic is computed.
 We note however that \cite{Sellentin2016} present an alternative approach to robustly account for the uncertainty in the estimated covariance, via a student-$t$ likelihood distribution.